 As an Amazon seller, you should already be familiar with UPC codes and what they entail.
 Amazon requires sellers to have unique product codes (also called UPC codes) to list their products.

-There is only one legitimate producer of UPC codes that exists globally, GS1.
-GS1 (Global Standard 1) is a non profit organization that has set the global standard for supply chain barcoding.
+There is only one legitimate global producer of UPC codes: GS1.
+GS1 (Global Standard 1) is a non-profit organization that has set the global standard for supply chain barcoding.

-There are more than 100 GS1 organizations around the world – GS1 US is the organization that serves US businesses.
-GS1 issues unique prefixes to brand owners so that they can create their own unique barcodes containing the prefix number given to them by GS1.
+GS1 US is the organization that provides UPC codes to US-based businesses, but here are more than 100 GS1 organizations around the world.
+GS1 issues unique prefixes to brand owners so that they can create their own unique barcodes with the prefix number given to them by GS1.